 Daily Calories and Macros

 This is final result of all of your input data.
 It breaks down the Calories, Protein, Fat, and Carbohydrates you should eat each day to reach your physique goals.

 Do not stress about small deviations from these numbers.
 A ±5% difference will not affect your physique.

 Why?
 Each of these numbers have error built in.
 Even the lower protein intake of 0.82g per pound was based on a 95% confidence interval.

 All calorie counters are approximations.
 Regardless of how many decimal places worth of carbs MyFitnessPal tells you are in your 160.8 g apple – it’s only an estimate.

 Use the calculated values as a solid approximation.
 Adjust your estimate as required based off of your weight loss/gain during the first few weeks of your diet.
 If you need help with this, ask.
-I plan on making a tool to help with this in the near future.
+If you need ideas on what to eat, here is a bunch of healthy low calorie foods.

 Estimated Weight Loss per Week